 Your body has just dramatically increased in size to accommodate your baby and is now planning to come back down in size.
 These fluctuations put a lot of stress on your skin, no matter how elastic it is.
 Stretch mark creams are great to start using at the beginning of your pregnancy to help prevent stretch marks, however, you can also use them afterwards to reduce their appearance.
 Not sure what stretch mark cream to use?
-I’ve created a guide on the best stretch mark creams, butter and oils.
+I’ve created a guide on the best stretch mark cream, butter and oils for all skin types.

 For a healthy and successful weight loss and boosted metabolism after the birth, of the greatest importance are professionally conceived training (which includes a good selection of exercises and proper training dynamics), a healthy diet (adequate, science-based, medical diets for weight loss) and the continuity of work and patience.

 - Weight Loss After Birth: Boosting Your Metabolism Naturally - September 8, 2015